microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 	![Adx.](media/adx-6.png)

-7. Wait for some time for data preview to load, **select** MULTIJSON in the "Data format" section and then **click** on Next:Start Ingestion.
+7. Wait for some time for data preview to load, **select** MULTIJSON in the "Data format" section and then **click** on Next: Start Ingestion.

 	![Adx.](media/adx-7.png)

-8. Once the Continuous ingestion from Event Hub has been established **click** on Close.
+8. Once the Continuous ingestion from Event Hub has been established, **click** on Close.

 	![Adx.](media/adx-8.png)

-9. Repeat above step from 4 to 8, replacing few values, i.e. in step 5, this time **enter** the table name as "Thermostat", in step 6 **enter** Event Hub as "thermostat" and Data connection name as "RetailDB-thermostat".
+9. Repeat the above step from 4 to 8, replacing few values, i.e. in step 5, this time **enter** the table name as "Thermostat", in step 6 **enter** Event Hub as "thermostat" and Data connection name as "RetailDB-thermostat".

 10. For non-historical data, open Data Explorer Studio and under data section **click** on Ingest new data.